process-engine/bpmn-lint_rules/README.md

 # BPMN Lint Rules
 The recommended rules used for linting BPMN diagrams with the BPMN Studio.

-This rules are directly used by the [BPMN Studio](https://github.com/process-engine/bpmn-studio).
+These rules are directly used by [BPMN Studio](https://github.com/process-engine/bpmn-studio).

 ## Relevant URLs